wcraft/Intro_Command_Line/README.md

       - Using `cat` on the data sucks, it does not make inspecting spreadsheets on the command line easy at all.
 So lets learn a new utility, `csvlook`, which is part of the csvkit set of tools for working with CSVs.
       - [csvlook](https://csvkit.readthedocs.io/en/latest/scripts/csvlook.html)

-- Advanced (if we have time)
-  - csvkit (practice how to read instructions from the web, deal with failure)
-  - other useful commands (pbcopy, pipes)

 ## Other Classes here at NICAR22